gmr/tinman/README.md

 - cookie_secret: A salt for signing cookies when using secure cookies
 - login_url: Login URL when using Tornado's @authenticated decorator
 - static_path: The path to static files
+- template_loader: The python module.Class to override the default template loader with
 - template_path: The path to template files
 - translation_path: The path to translation files
 - ui_modules: Module for the UI modules classes (ie mysite.modules)